Crochet Octopus For Preemies

 A Crochet octopus is fun to make and offers comfort to babies!
 Maybe you want to crochet an octopus for preemies, crochet one for a young child or make an octopus amigurumi for yourself!

-Let’s be honest here.. weaving fingers into those curly octopus tentacles is delightful.
-Even if you’re NOT a baby.
+Let’s be honest here.. we all pretty much love weaving our fingers into those curly octopus tentacles!

 It touched my heart.
 But of course, at the time I couldn’t find an octopus pattern that was made just the way I like.
 I’m not a fan of sewing on extra pieces when I can crochet something on instead.
 I also like a round octopus head, but acknowledge that an octopus really should have a slight oval shape as a nod to a real octopus.

-So my version has a slightly oblong head and a clever construction for attaching the tentacles.
-This well loved preemieoctopus has been viewed more than 600,000 times in the 2 years since it’s debut.
+So my adorable octopus has a slightly oblong head and a clever construction for attaching the tentacles.
+This well loved octopus has been viewed nearly 1 million times since it’s debut.
 It is a well loved and easy to follow crochet pattern.

 Octopus Crochet Pattern Essentials